20006891/datapipeline/README.md

 ## Conclusion

 This pipeline demonstrates a basic workflow for data acquisition, pre-processing, and data analysis using Python.
-By extending and customizing the pipeline, you can apply it to different data sources and answer various questions of interest.
+By extending and customizing the pipeline, one can apply it to different data sources and answer various questions of interest.